 Artificial intelligence suffers from its hype in that it’s built on problematic assumptions about what AI can and cannot do.
-Our practice shows us that it is possible to design human-centric AI-based system using an augmented approach that can outperform machine-centric approaches with far less computing resources and less data.
+Our practice shows us that it is possible to design a 21st century human-centric AI-based system using an augmented approach that can outperform machine-centric approaches with far less computing resources and less data.

 One of the biggest challenges we see with customers who are attempting to leverage AI techniques to create customer value is that stakeholders often hold inaccurate assumptions about what AI can and cannot do.
+These inaccuracies can inadvertently leave an organisation in a 20th century mindset with respect to decision-making.

 In practice, we observe an overemphasis on machine-centric approaches such as deep learning, the importance of large and vast datasets, and requirements for using massive computing infrastructure to run all of it.